Before the rain A Conjectural Study for Suzuki Bokushi's "Akiyama Kikou" :“Travelogue”1828-No.2

 About the artwork

-What Was Seen in Akiyamago during the Edo Period
+What Could Be Seen in Akiyama-go During the Edo Period?

 Information and Map